saeyyo38/DA401/401-template/data/README.md

 # Data Folder

-This folder contains data files for your project.
+This folder contains all data files for used.